Guide To Flesh And Blood Card Rarities

 Super Rare (S)

-Super Rare (S) cards were a valuable rarity in early sets but are no longer printed.
-Even so, they remain prized by players and collectors and are often sought after for specific strategies.
+Now we’re starting to get into the niche ones!
+Super Rare (S) cards were a valuable type of card in early sets, but are no longer printed.
+Even so, they are still prized by players and collectors alike, and are often sought out as part of various play strategies.

-Pull rate: 1 in 6 booster packs (limited to Welcome to Rathe and Arcane Rising)
+Pull rate: 1 in 6 booster packs (limited to the Welcome to Rathe and Arcane Rising expansion sets)

 Majestic (M)

-Majestic (M) cards tend to be more specialised in terms of mechanics and don’t fit into every deck.
-Often, a deck will include one or two key Majestic cards that form a major part of its strategy.
+Majestic (M) cards tend to be a lot more specialised in terms of mechanics - they don’t just fit into every deck.
+Oftentimes, you will have 1-2 key Majestic cards in your deck, which are a major component of your overall strategy.

 Pull rate: 1 in 12 booster packs